databricks/terraform-provider-databricks/docs/resources/credential.md

 The following arguments are required:

 - `name` - Name of Credentials, which must be unique within the [databricks_metastore](metastore.md).
 Change forces creation of a new resource.
 - `purpose` - Indicates the purpose of the credential.
-Can be `SERVICE`.
+Can be `SERVICE` or `STORAGE`.
 - `owner` - (Optional) Username/groupname/sp application_id of the credential owner.
 - `read_only` - (Optional) Indicates whether the credential is only usable for read operations.
+Only applicable when purpose is `STORAGE`.
 - `skip_validation` - (Optional) Suppress validation errors if any & force save the credential.
 - `force_destroy` - (Optional) Delete credential regardless of its dependencies.
 - `force_update` - (Optional) Update credential regardless of its dependents.